Agriculture in Australia: History

 Agriculture in Australia has a lively history.
-Aboriginal Australians have been various described as hunter-gatherer-cultivators and proto-farmers, as there is evidence that farming activities were undertaken prior to the arrival of Europeans, including tilling, planting and irrigating.
+Aboriginal Australians have been variously described as hunter-gatherer-cultivators and proto-farmers, as there is evidence that farming activities were undertaken prior to the arrival of Europeans, including tilling, planting and irrigating.
 However, these practices were non-industrialised and complementary to hunting, gathering and fishing.
 Whether the people could be termed agriculturalists is controversial.
 In 1788, the first European settlers brought agricultural technology from their homelands which radically changed the dominant practices.
-After some initial failures, wool dominated in the 19th century and, in the first half of the 20th century, dairying increased in its popularity driven by technological changes like canning and refrigeration.
+After some initial failures, wool dominated in the 19th century and, in the first half of the 20th century, dairying increased in its popularity, driven by technological changes like canning and refrigeration.

 Meat exports were very significant in the development of Australian agriculture.
-By 1925 there were 54 export freezing works, capable of killing 6000 cattle and 90,000 sheep and lambs daily.
-Initially meat for British markets had to be frozen, but later beef could be exported chilled.
+By 1925, there were 54 export freezing works, capable of killing 6000 cattle and 90,000 sheep and lambs daily.
+Initially, the meat for British markets had to be frozen, but later beef could be exported chilled.

-Production
+2000-2019

+At the turn of the millennium, Australia produced a large variety of primary products for export and domestic consumption.
+Australia's production in the first five years was as follows:

-Australia's main agricultural products are very contrasting crops: sugar cane (typical of tropical countries), wheat and barley (typical of cold countries).
-In 2018, Australia was the world's largest producer of lupin bean (714 thousand tons), the world's second largest producer of chickpeas (1 million tons), the world's fourth largest producer of barley (9.2 million tons) and oats (1.2 million tons), the 5th largest producer of rapeseed (3.9 million tons), the 9th largest producer of sugarcane (33.5 million tons) and wheat (20.9 million tons) and the 13th largest world producer of grape (1.66 million tons).
+Australia's main crops were contrasting in preferred climate: sugar cane (typical of tropical countries), wheat and barley (typical of cold countries).

+In 2018, Australia was the world's largest producer of lupin bean (714 thousand tons), the world's second largest producer of chickpeas (1 million tons), the world's fourth largest producer of barley (9.2 million tons) and oats (1.2 million tons), the 5th largest producer of rapeseed (3.9 million tons), the 9th largest producer of sugarcane (33.5 million tons) and wheat (20.9 million tons) and the 13th largest producer of grape (1.66 million tons).
 In the same year, the country also produced 1.2 million tons of sorghum, 1.1 million tons of potato, in addition to smaller productions of other agricultural products, such as rice (635 thousand tons), maize (387 thousand tons), tomato (386 thousand tons), orange (378 thousand tons), fava beans (377 thousand tons), banana (373 thousand tons), pea (317 thousand tons), carrot (284 thousand tons), onion (278 thousand tons), apple (268 thousand tons), lentils (255 thousand tons), melon (224 thousand tons), watermelon (181 thousand tons), tangerine (138 thousand tons) etc.

-Major agricultural products

-Australia produces a large variety of primary products for export and domestic consumption.
-The forecast top ten agricultural products by value are listed for the year 2006–07, with production figures from previous years.
+2019

+Late in 2019, the COVID-19 pandemic began, and Australian agriculture was heavily impacted by the resulting supply chain issues.
+The scarcity of freight space and disruption to Chinese New Year purchases was particularly painful, with China being Australia's largest export market and a particularly large buyer of live seafood.

+China Tariffs

+In May, the Australian government proposed an independent investigation of the origin of COVID-19.
+Shortly afterwards, China placed large restrictions on their imports of a number of Australian agricultural products, as well as coal.
+Agriculture is one of Australia's most trade-exposed economic sectors.